Are baby sunglasses necessary?

 When you’re heading outdoors, other factors to keep in mind are:

-• Daily UV index: Before you choose to spend time outdoors, check the daily UV index to make sure everyone in your family is properly protected.
-Experts at the Environmental Protection Agency (EPA) suggest that you still need to take precautions to stay safe from the sun even when the index is low (level 1 or 2) or moderate (level 3-5).
+• Daily UV index – Before you choose to spend time outdoors, check the daily UV index.
+Experts at the Environmental Protection Agency (EPA) suggest that you still need to take precautions to stay safe from the sun, even when the index is moderate (level 3-7).

-• Water safety: Did you know that you can actually get a sunburn on your eyes when you’re on a boat or in the water?
-When the sun reflects off of the water, it can sometimes cause a painful sunburn, called photokeratitis (also known as “snow blindness”), on the front part of the eye.
+• Water safety – Did you know that you can actually get a sunburn on your eyes when you’re on a boat or in the water?
+When the sun reflects off the water, it can sometimes cause a painful sunburn called photokeratitis on the front part of the eye.
 This sunburn can cause redness, blurry vision and sensitivity to bright light.

-• Winter weather and snow conditions: Regardless of the temperature, if the sun is out, its rays can do damage to your eyes and your skin.
+• Winter weather and snow conditions – Regardless of the temperature, if the sun is out, its rays can do damage to your eyes and your skin.
 Babies are no exception.
-Since snow is a reflective surface, sunlight can bounce off it easily, creating an intense glare that can even cause temporary and painful snow blindness.
+Since snow is also a reflective surface, sunlight can bounce off it easily, creating an intense glare that can even cause temporary and painful photokeratitis, or snow blindness.
 While this will heal on its own after several days, babies who are affected may blink frequently and be very cranky.

-• Cloudy skies: Even when it’s not sunny, UV rays can penetrate clouds and damage your baby’s delicate eyes.
-Only heavy clouds can block most UV radiation.
+• Cloudy skies – Even when it’s not sunny, UV rays can penetrate clouds and damage your baby’s delicate eyes.
+Only heavy clouds can block some UV radiation.
 If the clouds are puffy, they can actually deflect the sun’s rays, which will increase the amount of UV radiation on the surface.
-When the clouds are thin or broken, the sun’s UV rays will shine right through.

-• Car safety: It’s important to keep in mind that a standard, clear window will block UVB light, but not UVA light.
+• Car safety – It’s important to keep in mind that studies have shown that a standard, clear side window will block most UVB light but significantly less UVA light.
 If your car’s glass isn’t tinted to block out UVA rays, be sure to protect your baby’s eyes (and your own) whenever they’re in the car.

-• Stroller/baby carrier safety: Whether you’re pushing your baby in a stroller or carrying them on your chest or your back in a carrier, you’ll want to make sure they’re positioned so they’re not staring directly into the sun.
-If the stroller shield or carrier cover isn’t properly positioned or isn’t long enough, those UV rays may still hit their eyes — have a wide-brimmed hat and sunglasses available just in case.
+• Stroller/baby carrier safety – Whether you’re pushing your baby in a stroller or carrying them on your chest or your back in a carrier, you’ll want to make sure they’re positioned so they’re not staring directly into the sun.
+If the stroller shield or carrier cover isn’t properly positioned or isn’t long enough, those UV rays may still reach their eyes — have a wide-brimmed hat and sunglasses available just in case.

 Protect those delicate eyes now for future vision health